-Any time nurse practitioners attempt a habit change, we should give ourselves understanding and grace.
+Any time nurse practitioners attempt charting time saving tip, we should give ourselves understanding and grace.
 It is hard to make any kind of changes.
 Our work as nurse practitioners is so busy and overwhelming, it is difficult to put so much focus on changing habits.
 However, I want to encourage you not to give up!

 It does not have to be difficult to change your charting or time management.
 Small changes can lead to massive results.
 Give yourself grace if you don’t get everything perfect the first week you work on avoiding multitasking.
 Adjust your plan as needed.
 Continue to constantly update your plan as habit change is long term.

-I hope you can use these tips to avoid multitasking and increase focus while working as a nurse practitioner!
+I hope you can use this charting time saving tip to avoid multitasking and increase focus while working as a nurse practitioner!

-For more charting and time management tips check out The Burned-out Nurse Practitioner’s blog page!
+For more charting time saving tip and time management tips check out The Burned-out Nurse Practitioner’s blog page!